 - deluan: for helping me get Sublime Music working with Navidrome and being a great advocate for Sublime Music.

-Thanks also to everyone who has reported issues and requested features on GitLab, interacted in the Matrix chat, or told their friends about Sublime Music!
+Thanks also to everyone who has reported issues and requested features on GitHub, interacted in the Matrix chat, or told their friends about Sublime Music!